j-guyon/CommandSchedulerBundle/Resources/doc/index.md

   - Sort them by priority (desc)
   - Check if the command has to be executed at current time, based on its cron expression and on its last execution time
   - Execute eligible commands (without `exec` php function)

+The `scheduler:unlock` command is capable of unlock all or a single scheduled command with a `lock-timeout` parameter.
+It can be usefull if you don't have a full control about server restarting, which can a command in a lock state.

 **Note** : Each command is locked just before his execution (and unlocked after).